ONE PERSON COMPANY REGISTRATIONS

 * Provision is there for conversion to any different types of legal entities via introduction to Memorandum of Association;

-OPC holds a bright future for small entrepreneurs and startups having the low-risk capacity and limited liability.
+OPC holds a bright future for small entrepreneurs and startups having low-risk capacity and limited liability.
 It would be a launchpad for these entrepreneurs to show their capabilities at the global arena.
-This was first introduced by the Expert Committee headed by Dr JJ Irani, aimed to organize business with altogether a different legal entity.
+This was first introduced by the Expert Committee headed by Dr. JJ Irani, aimed to organize business with altogether a different legal entity.
+One Person Company Registrations

 There are also some exemptions given to OPC as follows: